jaredLo/realtime_pitch_detect/README.md

 Yes this is essentially a tuner.
-But it is a tuner that can be used to detect the frequency of a sound in real time, and it's for fun.
+But it is a tuner that can be used to detect the frequency of a sound in real time, just like how a tuner would work, and it's for fun.

 You need to know your device type number.